NLnetLabs/rrdpit/README.md

 # RRDPIT

-"rrpdit" is a small little tool that can be pointed at a directory on your system, and produce RPKI RRDP (RFC 8182) notification, snapshot, and delta files.
+"rrdpit" is a small little tool that can be pointed at a directory on your system, and produce RPKI RRDP (RFC 8182) notification, snapshot, and delta files.
 You will need to use an http server of your preferred flavour to deliver these files to the world.